 Our last day on tour starts with Iceland’s most iconic waterfall – Gullfoss.
 This powerful waterfall plummets down 32 metres in 2 stages into a rugged canyon, an awesome spectacle!

 We continue to Pingvellir National Park where the American and Eurasian tectonic plates meet to form an incredible fissured rift valley.
 This is also Iceland’s most important historic site where the vikings established the world’s first democratic parliament.

-Our tour ends in Reykjavik where you have the option to spend your last night in town sampling traditional Icelandic cuisine and indulging yourself in the local brews!
+Our tour ends back in Reykjavik in the early afternoon where you have the option to spend your last night in town sampling traditional Icelandic cuisine and indulging yourself in the local brews!